DenisTitovLab/CellMetabolismBase.jl/update_readme.md

 - Automatically convert enzyme `rate()` equations into `ODEProblem` and `EnsembleProblem` that can be simulated using [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl)
 - `validate()` that the pathway and rate equations are correctly defined
-- `remove_regulation()` of a specific enzyme by specific allosteric regulator to facilitate the investigation of allosteric regulation in metabolic pathways
+- `remove_regulation()` of an enzyme by a regulator to facilitate the investigation of allosteric regulation in metabolic pathways
 - Helper functions to calculate enzyme `rates()` and `disequilibrium_ratios()`

 ## Quickstart: Define -> Simulate -> Analyze